oneBoz/fruity-fruits/README.md

 ## *Updates

 1. A more robust role base access control. (page will not render if not logged in)
-2. Fruit items are no longer hard-coded, owner can `add` or `hide` products at the Inventory page (`delete` is not implemented since all past fruits are recorded in order history and sales)
+2. Fruit items are no longer hard-coded, owner can `add` or `hide` products at the Inventory page (**Note** _product names_ are unique!) (`delete` is not implemented since all past fruits are recorded in order history and sales)
+3. Environment variables are now hidden
+4. Changed `window.location.href` to `router.push()`
-3. AddProduct page supports drag and drop for images (or browse for mobile devices)
+5. AddProduct page supports drag and drop for images (or browse for mobile devices)
 ![AddProduct page.png](public/doc/images/AddProduct%20page.png)